lun-ai/BMLP/README.md

 # BMLP
-Thank you for visiting the GitHub repository of our paper _Boolean Matrix Logic Programming_.
+This is the GitHub repository of the paper _Boolean Matrix Logic Programming_.

 ## Installation